Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Was remaining with the operations on Slices, learned that and did various operations like appending the slice.

 ****Thoughts:** Slice is really Easy to learn, got much confidence on Arrays and Slices in Go.

+### Day 12: May 9, 2021 (Solved Ninja exercises from Todd mcloed's course and did some more operations on slices)

+**Today's Progress**: Solved Ninja exercises from Todd mcloed's course and did some more operations on slices

+****Thoughts:** Getting more confidence on basics and slices which will boost me for the future.